Brazil: Cultural Landscape

 Administrative Divisions

-Brazil comprises 26 states and one federal district.
+Brazil is comprised of 26 states and one federal district.
 The states are subdivided into municipalities.
 In addition, the states are conventionally divided among five regions based on geographic location.

 Federal District

-- Distrito Federal (DF) (Capital: Brasília): Brasília, located in the central-west region of the country, is Brazil's modern capital, known for its unique urban planning, futuristic architecture, and political significance.
+Distrito Federal (DF) (Capital: Brasília): Brasília, located in the country's central-west region, is Brazil's modern capital, known for its unique urban planning, futuristic architecture, and political significance.

 States